MonsterOne1/mem0-mcp/README.md

 uv run main.py --host <your host> --port <your port>
 ```

-The server exposes an SSE endpoint at `/sse` that MCP clients can connect to for accessing the coding preferences management tools.
+The server exposes an SSE endpoint at `/sse` that MCP clients can connect to for accessing the personal memory management tools.